 Getting up at 6 a.m. every Sunday for games was a challenge of epic proportions.
 I would carry him downstairs and let him sleep on the floor for a few extra minutes.
 I got him half-dressed in his equipment while he remained half-asleep because, according to his logic, dressing at home gave him about 4 minutes and 11 seconds of extra sleep.

 Some might think what I just described is crazy and didn’t teach him anything.
-But he wanted this so bad, and at age 6 he couldn’t do it on his own.
+But he wanted this so bad, and at age 6 he couldn’t do it alone.
 A big part of parenting is teaching your kids how to be self-sufficient, but another part is doing everything in your power to help your kids achieve what they want.

 I will never forget my son’s first season of hockey

-He often looked for me to make sure I was watching, and he would wave until I saw him and waved back.
+He often looked for me to ensure I was watching, and he would wave until I saw him and waved back.
 Other parents would comment, “I think your son just waved to you…In the middle of the game…That’s hysterical.”

 But those memories are all centered around one thing: Me watching him play.